yugabyte/yugabyte-db/docs/content/preview/integrations/cdc/debezium.md

 ## Other examples

-To explore other examples on the usage of CDC, visit our [examples repository on GitHub](https://github.com/yugabyte/cdc-examples).
+To explore other examples on the usage of CDC, refer to [CDC examples](https://github.com/yugabyte/cdc-examples).